JKU-ICG/AOS/AOS Groundstation/AOS waypoint planning/README.md

   Drag any of its corner handles to adjust the grid’s size.

 - **Move Grid**
-  Hold **Alt** + left-click anywhere on the grid rectangle, then drag to reposition it.
+  Hold **Alt** + left-click any waypoint of the grid rectangle, then drag to reposition it.

 ![example grids](https://github.com/user-attachments/assets/b04e24dc-6ee3-4ffa-b210-47b1cebd204e)